rlawrenc/cosc_304/README.md

  - Working on an individual assignment with a group of people and submitting minor variations of work developed together
  - For group assignment, completing all work independently and providing answer to rest of group
  - Sharing solutions to assignments with other students or on the Internet
- - Receiving solutions to assignments from other sources (students, web, tutors)
+ - Receiving solutions to assignments from other sources (students, web, tutors, AI)

 ### Exams
 #### Allowed
+- Using approved material for the given exam format:
-- Using course material including assignments, notes, and quizzes in an open book exam
+    - **open book:** all course material including assignments, notes, and quizzes.
+No online/AI resources.
+No use of Google Docs.
+No secondary devices.
+    - **closed book:** one page (two sides) personal notes on paper

 #### Not Allowed
-- Using any non-approved resource (people, web, etc.) for exams **(severe)**
+- Using any non-approved resource (people, AI, web, etc.) for exams **(severe)**
 - Allowing another person to write or complete any part of any exam **(severe)**
 - Posting or providing answers to students who have not yet completed the exam
 - Requesting help from other people or web services for open book exams